 Where individuals or groups engage in the examples of the behaviours below cited below, or when participants have complained about the behaviour of other users, their comments will be reviewed by site administrators.
 These comments may be subsequently edited, deleted, and the participant suspended or blocked from being able to comment on the page, website or social media channel:

 - ‘Trolling’, or posting deliberately disruptive statements meant to hijack comment threads or throw discussions off-track;

 - Comments meant to harass, threaten or abuse an individual;

 - Hateful or discriminatory comments regarding race, ethnicity, religion, gender, disability, sexual orientation

 - Links or comments containing sexually explicit content material;

 - Spam, link baiting or files containing viruses that could damage the operation of other people’s computers or mobile devices;

-To allow open dialogue between genuinely engaged residents we reserved the right to ban commentators who have a disclosed affiliation with another party and whose comments are clearly designed to stifle debate or create political mischief.
+To allow open dialogue between genuinely engaged residents we reserved the right to ban commentators who have a disclosed affiliation with another party and whose comments are clearly designed to stifle debate, create political mischief, or misdirect visitors.

 We retain the right to regularly review and update our social media terms where necessary.